codebeige/backbone-rig/README.md

 `Backbone.Router`.
 Load the library into your project after *Backbone* is available and extend from the corresponding *Rig* base classes.

+##Startup

+Bootstrap different parts of your application independetly by registering initializers.
+An *Initialzer* can be a function or any object that responds to `#initialize()`, `#start()` or both.

+    Widget =

+      initialize: (config, app) ->
+        // returning a promise will defer startup jQuery.getJSON "#{config.apiRoot}/widget/defaults.json"
+          .then (data) -> _(config).defaults data

+      start: (config, app) ->
+        // called after ALL initialize promises are resolved view = new Widget.View config.widget
+        config.container.append view.render().el

+A shared config object ist passed to all initializer calls.

+    app = MyApp.create apiRoot: 'https://myapp.net/api'

+    app.register Widget, widget: { with: 50, height: 200 }

+    app.register -> Backbone.history.start()

+    app.start container: $('#my-app')

 ##Routes

 Configure your routes using an expressive and flexible syntax.
 For maximum